biblepix/Biblepix/Docs/README.txt

  * in many languages
  * as background image on Windows & Linux Desktops
- * randomly alternating pictures or languages
- * slideshow on KDE, XFCE, GNOME and WINDOWS
+ * slideshow with personal photo collection
- * as an e-mail signature
+ * as e-mail signature
  * in the Linux terminal

 System requirements